 - Restricted Reserves that are legally restricted as to their use.
 These include funds reserved for Pension Rate Stabilization to be used if there are unexpected increases of retirement expenditures. - ➤ Non-spendable Reserves that are not available for expenditure.
-This includes resources such as inventory or other prepaid expenditures. - ➤ Committed Reserves that are committed for specific purposes by action of the District's governing board.
-Expenditure of these funds requires formal action by the governing board. - ➤ Assigned Reserves that are assigned for a specific purposes by the governing board - ➤ Unassigned.
-All other fund balances that are not designated to the above categories.
-This includes amounts available for working capital.
+This includes resources such as inventory or other prepaid expenditures. - Committed Reserves that are committed for specific purposes by action of the District's governing board.